LeslieLeung/PTPT/README.md

 ## Features

+> If you don't have access to GPT-4 yet, you can try [AIProxy](https://aiproxy.io/).

 - Let ChatGPT handle plain text files for you!
 - Predefined prompts (currently with `18` prompts, contributions welcome!)
 - Convenient sharing and extension of prompts format